 The Local Arrangements Committee is working hard to ensure that the 2018 meeting is full of scholarly opportunities, but we also want you to have fun and enjoy your time here in San Antonio!
+Registration will be done online (preferred method) or via mail prior to the meeting, and the Local Arrangements Committee will provide and staff a centralized registration area at the conference as well.
+See the attached Registration form for fees and deadlines.

 The Texas Archaeological Stewardship Network meeting will be held from 3:15 p.m. to 4:15 p.m.
-Agenda topics will include the introduction of new members, a brief presentation of upcoming regional training opportunities, and other network announcements
+Agenda topics will include the introduction of new members, a brief presentation of upcoming regional training opportunities, and other network announcements.

 Later, enjoy a delicious meal at the Menger Hotel Dining Room.
 Or, venture out along the San Antonio Riverwalk, Southtown, or downtown where you can find top rated restaurants.